 Note regarding emailed appeals.
 Please note that emailed appeals are accepted ONLY at the general email address for the Coastal Commission district office with jurisdiction over the local government in question.
 For the South Central Coast district office, the email address is SouthCentralCoast@coastal.ca.gov.
 An appeal emailed to some other email address, including a different district's general email address or a staff email address, will be rejected.
 It is the appellant's responsibility to use the correct email address, and appellants are encouraged to contact Commission staff with any questions.
-For more information, see the Commission's contact page at https://coastal.ca.gov/contact/#/).
+For more information, see the Commission's contact/#/).